Please call the pharmacy to inquire about store hours or delivery service as they may have changed.

 For seasonal allergies, the symptoms are the result of an overreaction by the body to miniscule substances (called “allergens”) found in the air we breathe, e.g., ragweed pollen.

 Because allergy symptoms include itchy eyes, it might tempting to relieve the itchiness by touching your face and said eyes.
-However, such a habit can increase your risk of contracting COVID-19 if you have touched an infected surface or object beforehand.
+However, such a habit can increase your risk of contracting COVID-19.

 Make sure to comply to strict hygiene measures such as handwashing for 20 seconds to minimize your risk.
 Medication can also relieve your allergy symptoms.